waterbridge7/hongqiao/_pages/research.md

 - Zhou Qingping, Xu Guixian, Wen Zhexin and **Wang Hongqiao***.
 Anderson Accelerated Gauss-Newton-guided deep learning for nonlinear inverse problems with Application to Electrical Impedance Tomography. arxiv.

 - Hu Zheng, **Wang Hongqiao*** and Zhou Qingping.
-A MCMC method based on surrogate model and Gaussian process parameterization for infinite Bayesian PDE inversion. under review.
+A MCMC method based on surrogate model and Gaussian process parameterization for infinite Bayesian PDE inversion. accepted for publication in Journal of Computational Physics.

 - **Wang Hongqiao*** and Zhou Xiang.
 Explicit estimation of derivatives from data and differential equations by gaussian process regression[J].
 International Journal for Uncertainty Quantification, 2021, 11(4).